 Financial assets at FVTPL are measured at fair value at the end of each reporting period, with any fair value gains or losses recognised in profit or loss.
-The net gain or loss recognised in profit or loss includes any interest earned on the financial asset and is included in the "other expenses" and "other income and gains" line items.
+The net gain or loss recognised in profit or loss includes any interest earned on the financial asset and is included in the "other income and gains" line item.